Explore Colchester Vermont

 Colchester is located approximately three miles north of Burlington.
 The town of Colchester is surrounded by water on three sides including the Lamoille River to the north, the Winooski River to the south, and the jewel of Vermont, Lake Champlain to the west.
 Marble Island and its beautiful Marina are also located within Malletts Bay.

 Enjoy miles of recreation paths connecting Colchester to nearby Burlington.
 The Colchester Causeway is a local favorite featuring a 4-mile long, 10-foot wide path extending across Lake Champlain for walking, biking, and fishing.
+Catch the Local Motion Bike Ferry to extend your bike trip into scenic Grand Isle County.

 In addition to a wide range of boating opportunities, Colchester’s parks provide public lake access all year long.